'Heroes' scrambled to stop traffic before Baltimore bridge collapsed; construction crew feared dead

 “Losing this bridge will devastate the entire area, as well as the entire East Coast,” state Sen. Johnny Ray Salling said.

 Synergy Marine Group, which manages the ship, said the impact happened while it was under the control of one or more pilots, who are local specialists who help guide vessels safely in and out of ports.
-Synergy said everyone on board was accounted for, with no reports of injuries.
+Synergy said in a statement Wednesday that one crew member was treated at a hospital for a minor injury.

 The ship is owned by Grace Ocean Private Ltd., and Danish shipping giant Maersk said it had chartered the vessel.